ABOUT YOUNG PROFESSIONALS IN THE ARTS

 In 2015 Jacque Donaldson and Mara Vlatković co-founded the New York chapter of Young Professionals in the Arts out of a belief for the need to support each other as arts professionals, share their passions as well as their experiences in the industry and create a community of like-minded individuals in the art world.

 Jacque Donaldson (left) is a photographer, writer, curator, and arts program coordinator currently living in Brooklyn, New York.
 She earned a Master’s Degree in Contemporary Art from Sotheby’s Institute of Art as well as a BFA in Photography and BA in Art History from Arizona State University.
 She has curated shows at the artist-run space in Bushwick, Gallery Petite and has co-curated exhibitions during her previous role in the Award & Grants Department at New York Foundation for the Arts.
 She currently is the Public Programs Coordinator at the International Center of Photography.

 What gets her out of bed in the morning: Her very fat cat, George who usually is pestering her for breakfast.

 Artwork she turns to for inspiration: Robert Frank’s 1950’s photo essay book, The Americans.
 It’s timeless, haunting, captivating, and conveys the unspeakable universal humanity that ties not just us, but our country together.
 I don’t think it will ever lose relevancy or impact for me.

 Mara Vlatković (right) is a communications professional and arts manager based in New York City.
 She has a MA in Culture, Policy and Management from City University London and a BSc in Sociology from the London School of Economics.
 With experience in cultural diplomacy and international development in Washington DC, she has turned her focus on start-ups and organizations that support artists and creatives in fulfilling their full potential.
-Mara was previously at the New York Foundation for the Arts and currently works as a digital trainer for artists and manages her father’s classical music career.
+Mara was previously at the New York Foundation for the Arts and currently works as a Campaign Specialist at The Juilliard School and manages her father’s classical music career.